 1.)
 “Good against remotes is one thing.
 Good against the living, that’s something else.”

 When working with an expert, they are specifically that, a specialist in their field.
 Still, this expertise should extend beyond a published paper or educational background.
 While both are critical parts of an expert’s credentials, a great expert will have relevant, real world experience for the case.
-For example, in a medical malpractice case, even if the expert is certified in the same field as the defendant-physician, the expert brought in should perform the same procedure as the one in question, and, at the very least, on a semi-regular basis.
+For example, in a medical malpractice case even the expert may be certified in the same field as the defendant-physician.
+However, the expert brought in should perform the same procedure as the one in question, and, at the very least, on a semi-regular basis.

 2.)
 “Hokey religions and ancient weapons are no match for a good blaster at your side, kid.”